-An Entity may in some circumstances engage an agent (auctioneer) to undertake the disposal by sale of goods by public auction.
+An Entity may in some circumstances engage an agent (auctioneer) to undertake the disposal by public auction.

 Where an auctioneer is to undertake sales on behalf of the Entity by public auction, it is important to advise the auctioneer, in writing, of the Entity's instructions relating to the sale.
 Information might include timeframe for sale, target revenue, condition and location of assets, reserve price, and end-user restrictions.